-Although all three government-backed loans require that homes are structurally sound before mortgage approval is final, they also offer rehabilitation loans to facilitate repairs.
+Although all three government-backed loans require that homes are structurally sound before mortgage approval is final, the government also offers rehabilitation loans to facilitate repairs.

 The FHA offers 203(k) rehabilitation loans, which provide funds for major repairs needed to make homes habitable.

-The USDA offers rehabilitation loans as well as purchase funds if you’re purchasing a home in one of its approved districts and earn 80% or less of the area’s median income.
+The USDA offers rehabilitation loans as well as purchase funds if you’re buying a home in one of its approved districts and earn 80% or less of the area’s median income.

-The VA also offers additional funds for renovation to qualifying service members and their families.
+The VA offers additional funds for renovation to qualifying service members and their families.

-It can be heartbreaking, but sometimes the only thing you can do when you’re dealing with foundation issues is to walk away.
+It can be heartbreaking, but sometimes your only real choice when dealing with foundation issues is to walk away.
 If the seller won’t make repairs, the damage is too extensive or you can’t wait for repairs to be completed, you may have no choice but to give up and find your next dream house.

 If your sales contract included a home inspection or appraisal contingency, your earnest money will be returned to you.
 Unfortunately, if you’re attempting to purchase a home in a competitive market, you may have made a no-contingency, or clean, offer.
 In that case, this is one of the risks you assumed and your earnest money will probably be forfeited.

-You may be able to get your earnest money returned, however, if it's clear that the seller knew there was a problem but failed to disclose it.
+You may be able to get your earnest money returned, however, if it’s clear that the seller knew of a problem but failed to disclose it.
 Evidence of undisclosed prior repairs might be enough to convince the seller to agree to a return of your deposit.

 What If I Don’t Discover The Foundation Problems Until After Closing?

-If your recently purchased home has foundation problems that weren’t disclosed by the seller or found by the home inspector, you may have legal recourse against those parties.
+If your recently purchased home has foundation problems that the seller didn’t disclose or the home inspector didn’t find, you may have legal recourse against those parties.
 If your home inspector carries professional liability insurance, you might get all or at least some of your costs reimbursed.

-Consult the real estate attorney who handled your closing to find out whether you have grounds to initiate a lawsuit, your likelihood of success and how much you can expect to recoup.
+Consult the real estate attorney who handled your closing to find out whether you have grounds to initiate a lawsuit, as well as your likelihood of success and how much you can expect to recoup.

-The Bottom Line: You Shouldn’t Ignore Foundation Issues, And Your Lender Won’t
+The Bottom Line: Your Lender Won’t Ignore Foundation Issues, And Neither Should You

 Foundation issues are serious and can’t be ignored, no matter how minor they may look and how much you love the house you’re trying to buy.
-Even if you’re willing to overlook them, your lender will not be quite so accommodating.
+Even if you’re willing to overlook them, your lender won’t be quite so accommodating.

-Particularly if you’re a first-time home buyer, a major foundation repair might be too much for you to take on.
-The important thing to remember is that there are other houses out there, with nice solid foundations, that you’ll find just as dreamy.
-In the end, you’ll probably be grateful that the inspector found the problem and that you dodged a repair nightmare.
+It’s important to remember that other houses are out there – with nice, solid foundations – that you’ll find just as dreamy.
+In the end, you’ll probably be grateful the inspector found the problem and that you dodged a costly nightmare.